bergos/hexo-theme-bergos/README.md

 ### Sidebar

-This theme provides 5 built-in widgets that can be displayed in the sidebar:
+This theme provides 6 built-in widgets that can be displayed in the sidebar:

+- about
 - category
 - tag
 - tagcloud